 A nearsighted athlete’s greatest nightmare is to break one’s glasses or have contact lenses fall out during play.
 Fortunately, there exists a non-surgical option that eliminates the need to wear glasses and contacts while providing clear vision.
 Orthokeratology, also called ortho-k, are overnight lenses that gently reshape the cornea overnight to offer sharp vision throughout the day.

-If you’re interested in clear and crisp vision all day long, contact us at Advanced Eyecare Myopia Control Center.
+If you’re interested in clear and crisp vision all day long, contact us at Advanced Eyecare Optometric Center.
 We offer a comprehensive eye exam and custom fitting for ortho-k lenses.